OpenBionics/Anthropomorphic-Robot-Hands/Software/README.md

 $ sudo chmod 777 /dev/ttyUSB0
 ```

-In a new terminal run a roscore
+In a new terminal run a roscore.
 ```
 roscore
 ```
-We will set the servo motors IDs, so in a terminal type.
+We will set the servo motors IDs, so run the arbotix_terminal application.
 ```
 $ arbotix_terminal /dev/ttyUSB0 57142 # If you use Dynamixel AX-12 the baud rate is 1000000.
 ```